-- Be accepted to the College. - Be enrolled in a qualified curriculum program. - Be in good academic standing with the College. - Maintain institutional standards for satisfactory academic progress. - Be a US citizen or eligible non-citizen. - Authorize a criminal background check • prior to beginning work at the College.
+- Be accepted to the College. - Be enrolled in a qualified curriculum program. - Be in good academic standing with the College. - Maintain institutional standards for satisfactory academic progress. - Be a US citizen or eligible non-citizen.

+Authorize a criminal background check prior to beginning work at the College.
 The College's Human Resources Office will conduct the background check and results will be considered confidential, will not become a part of the student's educational record, and will not be used to make any admissions, financial aid (other than workstudy), or academic decisions, other than where required by law.
 Past criminal records will not automatically disqualify a student from employment with the College.
 The student authorizing the background check may be made aware of the results if they make a written request to the Vice President of Student Development.

-NC Community College Grant:
+NC Scholarship Grant:

-The North Carolina Community College Grant (NCCCG) provides need-based assistance for North Carolina residents attending a community college.
-All students who submit a FAFSA application for federal aid will automatically be considered for the NCCCG.
-There are no summer semester disbursements for NCCCG funds and availability is contingent on funding from the state legislature and are subject to state semester limitations.
+The North Carolina Scholarship Grant provides need-based assistance for North Carolina residents attending a community college.
+All students who submit a FAFSA application for federal aid will automatically be considered for the grant.
+There are no summer semester disbursements for NC Scholarship Grant funds.
+Availability of funds is contingent on funding from the state legislature, and are subject to state semester limitations.

-To be considered for NCCCG, a student must:
+To be considered for the NC Scholarship Grant, a student must: